FedyBenMahfoudh/OS_Project/README.md

 *   **Policy Modules:** Each scheduling algorithm is implemented as a separate module that adheres to a common policy interface.
 *   **Data Structures:** A set of generic data structures like queues, stacks, and heaps are used by the engine and policies.
 *   **Output & Logging:** Generates output in the form of Gantt charts and logs to visualize the scheduling process and its results.

+## Documentation

+Detailed documentation, including scrum plans and architectural notes, can be found in the [`docs/`](docs/) directory.

 ## Configuration File Format